biggerboat/backbone-command/README.md

 In the current setup the router is (ab)used as the central place that connects events to the execution of commands, but also takes care registering injector rules.
 An ```injector``` is automatically instantiated for you when you extend the ```Backbone.CommandRouter```

-A very basic extended CommandRouter would look like this
+A very basic extended CommandRouter would look like this:
 ```JavaScript
 var ApplicationRouter = Backbone.CommandRouter.extend({
 	initialize: function() {